2022 Underhill Shiraz

 Winemaking

-Hand harvested, the bunches pass across a sorting table before processing either as whole bunches or whole berries.
-50% of the block is fermented and matured in a 3500L upright oak cask containing 20% whole bunches and topped up for maturation with 100% whole bunch component.
-The remainder of fermentation in the Yarra Yering half-tonne open-fermenters, gently hand plunged twice daily.
-Air bag pressed to release the last fermenting juice from the many whole berries that remain.
-The wine then aged for 12 months; 50% in the 3500L three year old cask and 50% to French oak puncheons (500L); 10% new oak
+Hand harvested, bunches are sorted before processing as whole bunches or berries.
+Half of the block ferments in a 3500L oak cask; 20% whole bunch, topped up for maturation with 100% whole bunch.
+The remainder ferments in half-tonne open fermenters, hand plunged twice daily.
+Pressed to release the last fermenting juice, then aged 12 months—50% in a three-year-old 3500L cask, 50% in French oak puncheons (10% new).

 Technical Data